Superconvergence phenomenon in Wiener chaoses: The second Wiener chaos

-\begin{proof}[Proof of the equality] This is a consequence of the Eckart--Young--Mirsky Theorem for the Frobenius norm \cite[7.4.15]{horn2012matrix}.
+with $\norm{\cdot}$ designating the Euclidean norm on matrices. \begin{proof}[Proof of the equality] This is a consequence of the Eckart--Young--Mirsky Theorem for the Frobenius norm \cite[7.4.15]{horn2012matrix}.
 This theorem states that the orthogonal projection of $A$ on the matrices of rank less or equal than $q$ is

 where $D_{q} \coloneq \mathrm{diag}(\lambda_{1}, \dots, \lambda_{q}, 0 \dots, 0)$, with $(\lambda_{i})$ the spectrum of $A$, and $P$ is the orthogonal matrix that diagonalizes $A$. \end{proof} Since $\mathcal{R}_q(A) = 0$ if and only if $A$ has rank less than $q$, in some sense, $\mathcal{R}_q(A)$ also measures the distance of $A$ to matrices with rank $q-1$ or less.
 Actually, the two quantities $\mathcal{R}_q(A)$ and $r_q(A)$ are comparable.